dexterity-inc/envi/README.md

 envi config --token your_github_personal_access_token
 ```

-This will save your token in `~/.envi/config.json` and use it for all future commands.
+This will save your token in your system's secure credential store.

 2. Using an environment variable (temporary):